seanpue/graphtransliterator/docs/usage.rst

 Depending on their complexity, these match conditions can be entered using the "easy reading" format in the following ways.

-If there are no required additional tokens, the rule can be as follows:
+If there are no required lookahead or lookbehind tokens, the rule can be as
+follows:

 .. code-block:: yaml